nstjean05/Obsidian-Vault/Learning Java/2 - Variables.md

 boolean isCoder = true;
 boolean touchesGrass = false;

-System.out.println("The counter is " + counter);
+System.out.println("The counter is " + counter + ".");

-if(isCoder){
+//Displays the 'if' statement when true if(isCoder){
 	System.out.println("You're a coder.");
 	}
 else{
 	System.out.println("You are not a coder.");

 	}

+String hockeyTeam = "Vancouver Canucks";
+System.out.println("The best team is the " + hockeyTeam + symbol);

+/*
+Output:
+The counter is 1
-//Output: 1You're a coder.
+You're a coder.
+The best team is the Vancouver Canucks!
+*\
 ```